AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 This page provides a dedicated overview of patch releases for the Axon Server (Enterprise Edition) releases

+## Release 2023.0

+### Release 2023.0.1

+* Fix Flyway issue in upgrading from earlier versions introduced in version 2023.0.0.
+* Performance improvement in reading events from multi-tier context
+* Fix the continuous increment of thread pool for event processors balancing
+* Update gRPC version to 1.50.3 to fix a Netty buffer memory leak for cancelled RPCs
+* Update Spring Boot version to 2.7.10 to fix CVEs in snakeyaml, spring-security and jackson-databind

 ## Release 4.6

 ### Release 4.6.13